odoo/documentation/website/optimize/seo.rst

 several variations of the same language: pt\_BR (Portuguese from Brazil) , pt\_PT (Portuguese from Portugal).

-Language annotation
+Language Annotation
 -------------------

-To tell Google that the second URL is the French translation of the first URL, Odoo will add an HTML link element in the header.
+To let search engines know that the second URL is the French translation of the first URL, Odoo will add an HTML link element in the header.
 In the HTML
-<head> section of the English version, Odoo automatically adds a link
+<head> section of the main version, Odoo automatically adds a link
-element pointing to the other versions of that webpage;
+element pointing to the translated versions of that webpage;

 -  <link rel="alternate" hreflang="fr"
    href="https://www.mywebsite.com\/fr\_FR/shop/product/mon-produit-1"/>

 With this approach:

-- Google knows the different translated versions of your page and will propose the right one according to the language of the visitor searching on Google
+- Search engines will redirect to th right language according to the visitor language.

-- You do not get penalized by Google if your page is not translated yet, since it is not a duplicated content, but a different version of the same content.
+- You do not get penalized by search engines if your page is not translated yet.
+Indeed, it's not a duplicated content, but a different version of the same content.

-Language detection
+Language Detection
 ------------------

-When a visitor lands for the first time at your website (e.g. yourwebsite.com/shop), his may automatically be redirected to a translated version according to his browser language preference: (e.g. yourwebsite.com/fr\_FR/shop).
+When a visitor lands for the first time on your website (e.g. yourwebsite.com/shop), they may automatically be redirected to a translated version according to their browser language preference: (e.g. yourwebsite.com/fr\_FR/shop).

-Odoo redirects visitors to their prefered language only the first time visitors land at your website.
-After that, it keeps a cookie of the current language to avoid any redirection.
+Next time, it keeps a cookie of the current language to avoid any redirection.

 To force a visitor to stick to the default language, you can use the code of the default language in your link, example: